mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-3.md

 Despite the issues I see in software development, I've very optimistic about its future.
 The industry eventually gets over fads like, "make an iPad app for everything", or "social network for _x_".
-I used to hear from startup incubators that everything was about having a "Big Idea" and now the [messaging emphasizes the importance of having a great team](https://www.ycombinator.com/apply/#whowefund).
+I used to hear from startup incubators that everything was about having a "Big Idea".
+Now the [messaging emphasizes the importance of having a great team](https://www.ycombinator.com/apply/#whowefund).
 More often I see leaders in companies that value open source projects and understand the tradeoffs their workers make